myoshikawa47/dynamixel_teleop/README.md

 - Smooth tracking with linear interpolation
 - Flexible configuration via YAML files for motor setup and control modes

+> ⚠️ This system has been verified only with Dynamixel **X-series** motors.
+Y/P-series are untested.

 ---

 ## 🖧 System Overview